bmay51213/bmay51213.github.io/_posts/2020-10-23-heartfailuresurvivalprediction.md

 ![png](/images/heartfailure/output_23_6.png)

 There are several interesting findings when plotting survival vs our different numerical variables.
 Unsurprisingly, those who had longer follow-up in days were more likely to be alive.
 There was a trend that the older individuals were more likely to not have survived.
-It is subtle, but there appears to be an association between lower EF and survival and this is logical however, looking at the distributions, there was not a significant difference between the two.
+There appears to be an association between lower EF and survival and this is logical.
+However, looking at the distributions, there was not a significant difference between the two.
 Likewise, there did not seem to be a significant difference between sodium level and survival.
-The higher the level of creatinine above 2, the more likely they were to be dead.
+The higher the level of creatinine above 2, the more likely they were not to survive.
 These creatinine levels are exceedingly high and the higher the creatinine, the higher the likelihood of kidney failure which explains this trend.
 There did not seem to be a significant difference between survival and the platelet/CPK levels.

 ## Machine Learning Algorithms